 CancerResource: Living Well with Cancer and Beyond (updated version of the Heal Well booklet), from the American Institute for Cancer Research, provides information on nutrition and cancer.
 The content includes common questions people ask about diet, nutrition, and physical activity during and after cancer treatment and offers suggestions for common cancer or treatment-related symptom management.

 Caring for the Caregiver, from the National Cancer Institute, provides ways friends, family members, and caretakers can take care of themselves while caring for someone with cancer.

-These forms are included in each guidebook, along with tabbed sections with helpful tips.
+These forms are included in My Companion Guidebook, along with tabbed sections with helpful tips.

 You can also download them as fillable forms to complete them right on your computer by simply

 typing information into the displayed fields.
 You can then print your completed forms and also save

 them to your computer to edit and update as needed.

 The forms require Adobe Acrobat Reader 7.0 or higher for viewing.